magento/devdocs/guides/v2.0/contributor-guide/contributing_docs.md

     -   Keep your sentences concise and try to separate conceptual information from procedural steps.
     -   Remember to use active voice (not passive), write in the present tense, and use a friendly tone in second person.
 For example, _"You can now view the output..."_.
     -   Use notes to alert readers about important details.
     -   Use cross-references to other topics if appropriate.
-We can help you with the syntax if it is not clear and the template has an example.
+We can help you with the syntax if it is not clear.
+The template provides an example you can use.

 ## Fork and clone a repository {#fork}
 Use the [fork](#fork) and [pull](#create-a-pull-request) model to contribute to Magento DevDocs.
 This model requires you to keep your forked repository in sync with the upstream repository.
 You submit pull requests to _pull_ a set of changes from your forked repository to the upstream repository.